Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 ```

 {{%refer%}}
-For more information see [Query Nested Properties](./query-nested-properties.html).
+For more information, refer to [Query Nested Properties](./query-nested-properties.html).
 {{%/refer%}}

 # Enum Properties